 They studied 25 men and women in their 20s.
-For one week each volunteer missed two hours sleep a night.
+For one week, each volunteer missed two hours of sleep a night.
 At the end of the experiment, only the men had raised levels of a harmful chemical called tumor necrosis factor-alpha, or TNF, which is thought to increase the risk of diabetes and heart disease.

 SEX DRIVE AND DISEASE

-A study done and published last year, by researchers from Cambridge and Harvard universities found regular sex could add extra two years to the average person’s lifespan.
+A study done and published last year by researchers from Cambridge and Harvard Universities found regular Sex could add extra two years to the average person’s lifespan.
 It’s thought frequent orgasms may prolong lifespan.

-A study in Wales in the late Nineties showed men with a high frequency of orgasm several times a week, were up to 50 percent less likely to die from age-related diseases and Sex is one the best stress relievers to prevent heart disease.
+A study in Wales in the late Nineties showed men with a high frequency of orgasm several times a week were up to 50 percent less likely to die from age-related diseases, and Sex is one the best stress relievers to prevent heart disease.